Download PDF: CandDH_Dec2018.pdf

 Electronic Power Supplies

 A number of developers still design their EPS in-house.
-This is usually the case when the payload has power control needs and requirements that cannot be met by the commercially available suppliers.
-As the EPS is a critical system for the spacecraft, developers will typically utilize high reliability or space rated components.
+This is usually the case when the payload has power control needs and requirements that cannot be met by commercially available suppliers.
+As the EPS is a critical system for the spacecraft, developers will typically use high reliability or space rated components.

-There are several commercially available EPS for the cubesat platform.
-These systems provide voltages and regulation typically utilized in embedded systems such as 3.3 V and 5 V.
+There are several commercially available EPS for the CubeSat platform.
+These systems provide voltages and regulation typically used in embedded systems such as 3.3 V and 5 V.

 These systems also provide an array of features to address end user needs, such as short circuit protection, over current and over/under voltage protection, telemetry, battery charging and monitoring, reset capability and more depending upon the vendor.
 Many of these systems have flight heritage and are therefore greater than TRL 6.
-Please refer to Power section for power supplies for small spacecraft.
+Please refer to the “Power” section for power supplies for small spacecraft.

 On the Horizon

-Many C&DH systems will continue to follow the trends set for embedded systems.
-Short duration missions in LEO will continue to take advantage of the advances made by industry leaders who provide embedded systems technologies and components.
-In keeping with the low cost rapid development theme of the cubesat-based missions, many COTS solutions are available for spacecraft developers.
+Many C&DH systems will continue to follow trends set for embedded systems.
+Short duration missions in LEO will continue to take advantage of advances made by industry leaders who provide embedded systems, technologies, and components.
+In keeping with the low-cost, rapid development theme of the CubeSat-based missions, many COTS solutions are available for spacecraft developers.

-Radiation mitigation solutions are being implemented by developers who need to address those concerns as applied to deep space and long duration LEO missions.
-A brief discussion about those techniques is provided in Radtion subsection below.
+Radiation mitigation solutions are being implemented by developers who need to address those concerns for deep space and long duration LEO missions.
+A brief discussion about those techniques is provided in the “Radiation” subsection below.

-Also trending in the cubesat development arena is the use of open source solutions.
-A number of C&DH systems being developed are utilizing Linux as their OS.
-This is allowing them to take advantage of open source SW that has been developed and tested 1.
+Also trending in the CubeSat development arena is the use of open source solutions.
+A number of C&DH systems being developed are using Linux as their OS.
+This allows them to take advantage of open source software that has already been developed and tested 1.
 NASA has developed open source software to support a number of missions.
 Others developers are using the open source in its truest sense, providing software libraries and on-line tools to aid in the development of their space systems.
-A brief discussion on open source is provided in 2.
+A brief discussion on open source is provided in Fitzsimmons, 2012 2.

 Radiation mitigation and tolerance schemes